-New accounting pronouncements - In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
-ASU 2016-02 requires lessees to recognize a right-of-use asset and lease liability on the statement of financial condition and disclose key information about leasing arrangements.
+New accounting pronouncements - In February 2016, the Financial Accounting Standards Board issued Accounting Standards Update 2016-02, Leases (Topic 842).
+ASU 2016-02 requires lessees to recognize a right-of-use asset and lease liability on the statement of financial position and disclose key information about leasing arrangements.
 The recognition, measurement and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from current accounting principles generally accepted in the United States of America.
 ASU 2016-02 is effective for annual periods beginning after December 15, 2021.
 The Organization is assessing the impact this standard will have on its financial statements.